Reimagining Talent Supply Chain based on Empirical Research and Practice Evidence

 Method: Large-scale cross-sectional survey of senior HR leaders across industries and geographies in Asia-Pacific

-Survey instrument finalized.
-Data collection forthcoming.
+Survey instrument finalised.
+Data collection underway across the 300-organisation cohort.

 The principles behind the framework.